wp-plugins/flexytalk-widget/2.5.1/readme.txt

 * E-mail Support: Only for installation issues

-**We are offering a premium membership with additional features and unlimited e-mail support for 2 agents at only $2.- /mo. per agent(paid annualy)**
+**We are offering a premium membership with additional features and unlimited e-mail support for 2 agents at only $2.- /mo. per agent(paid annually)**

  It includes all features from the free plan plus: